DavidStevensonVtex/Vue.js/Vue.js-Quick-Start/003-Essentials/09-Form-Input-Bindings/README.md

 If you want whitespace from user input to be trimmed automatically, you can add the `trim` modifier to your `v-model`-managed inputs:

 `<input v-model.trim="msg" />`

+### `v-model` with Components​

+If you're not yet familiar with Vue's components, you can skip this for now.

+HTML's built-in input types won't always meet your needs.
+Fortunately, Vue components allow you to build reusable inputs with completely customized behavior.
+These inputs even work with v-model!
+To learn more, read about [Usage with v-model](https://vuejs.org/guide/components/v-model) in the Components guide.